jigsid/saasautomation/README.md

 ## Overview

-ZapFlow is a SaaS Automation Builder, a powerful and versatile platform designed to automate and streamline your business processes.
+Automate is a SaaS Automation Builder, a powerful and versatile platform designed to automate and streamline your business processes.
 Built from the ground up without relying on integration libraries, this builder offers a seamless and customizable experience for creating automation flows.
 Whether you are a small business or a large enterprise, our builder has the features you need to connect various services and automate your workflows efficiently.

 ## Features

 ### User Authentication & Management

 - **Clerk Authentication:** Secure and efficient user authentication.
 - **Neon Tech:** Cutting-edge technology stack for robust performance.

 ### Integrations

 - **Google Drive:** Connect users' Google Drive to the app and watch for changes.
 - **Slack:** Send notifications and custom messages to users' Slack channels.
 - **Discord:** Notify and send custom messages to users' Discord servers.
 - **Notion:** Create entries in users' Notion databases.

-### Payments
-- **Stripe Integration:** Handle month-to-month subscriptions and payments based on credits consumed.

 ### User Interface

 - **Beautiful Redesigned Node Interface:** Intuitive and aesthetically pleasing interface for creating automation flows.
 - **Drag and Drop Node Builder:** Easily create and manage nodes with a drag-and-drop interface.
 - **Mini Map:** View all workflow nodes on a mini map for better navigation.